jcolag/entropy-arbitrage/2025-09-25-eye-beholder.md

 {% cw Portrayal and Discussion of Death by Suicide %}

 The characters react poorly to the events of the episode, spreading some fantastically bad ideas.
 Before we get into this, then, if you find yourself in that kind of distress, call your area's suicide and crisis lifeline.
 In the United States and Canada, you can use <a href="tel:988" aria-label="Call 988 Suicide and Crisis Lifeline">{% emoji telephone receiver %} 988</a>.
 Across the United States, Canada, the United Kingdom, and Ireland, you can also text to the [Crisis Text Line](https://www.crisistextline.org/about-us/where-we-are/), though (sadly) different numbers in different countries.
-For everybody else---including if you need more specific help than two options[^R72XcM], or want to keep a list in case somebody you know needs them in the future---you'll probably want to check Wikipedia's list of [suicide crisis lines](https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines) for your country.
+For everybody else---including if you need more specific help than two options[^R72XcM], or want to keep a list in case somebody you know needs them in the future---you'll probably want to check Wikipedia's list of {% wiki List_of_suicide_crisis_lines|suicide crisis lines|en %} for your country.

 [^R72XcM]:  For example, the Suicide and Crisis Lifeline in the United States, back in July, ended the pilot program with The Trevor Project for targeted help for callers representing gender and sexual minorities, though as I write this, a [bill wants to reinstate it](https://rewirenewsgroup.com/2025/09/22/youth-lgbtq-suicide-hotline-bill-baldwin-murkowski/).
 Checking the longer list turns up that the Trevor Lifeline still operates on <a href="tel:18664887386">1 (866) 488–7386</a>, plus chat and text options.
 And lifelines with other varieties of specific help also exist, both in the United States and other countries.